 We can seal openings that rodents use to get into your home and then set traps to catch what rodents are still inside.
 Our service comes with a 6 month warranty.

 Rats and mice are notorious for making themselves comfortable in your home without your approval.
 All they require to enter into your home is an opening the size of a quarter!
 Once inside your home they make their way into your attic and use your insulation to create a nesting area.
 Rats and mice also can cause damage to your electrical wiring and air conditioning ducts.
 Once in your attic they can move freely throughout your home via your wall voids.

 Here at Gopher Patrol, our rodent eradication program puts an end to your unwanted guests.
 We do this by getting to the root of your problem and sealing up the openings to deny any future entry.
 Once your home has been properly sealed our trained technicians place rat traps in the attic and other areas of activity.
 Mice trapping and exclusion if not done by a professional can lead to ongoing problems.
 After our trapping program is complete we begin our 6 month guarantee (on most jobs, subject to condition of home and attic).
 We always stand by our work and guarantee it!
 Ready to get rid of those rodents?
-Call us today for more information or to schedule an appointment fill out our Schedule an Appointment form.
+Call us today for more information.
 We are truly experts at rodent eradication, and have been proudly serving Southern California for over 15 years.
 Don't call "the bug guy" or "the termite man".
 Call you local rodent and gopher control experts!

 More Rodent Information:

 Rats are various medium sized rodents.
 "True rats" are members of the genus Rattus, the most important of which to humans are the black rat, Rattus rattus, and the brown rat, R. norvegicus.
 Many members of other rodent genera and families are also called rats and share many characteristics with true rats.
 A rat has an average life span of 2-3 years